b3-exmo/b3-exmo.github.io/docs/Race/Skin of blackness.md

 — [*2 Nephi 5 Chapter Header*](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/5?lang=eng&id=p14#p14)

+&nbsp;

+Skipping ahead a few hundred years in the scriptural record, we get another mention of a "curse" that seems to revolve around skin color...

+> ***14** And it came to pass that those Lamanites who had united with the Nephites were numbered among the Nephites;*
+>
+> ***15** And ==their curse was taken from them, and their skin became white== like unto the Nephites;*
+>
+> ***16** And their young men and their daughters became exceedingly fair, and they were numbered among the Nephites, and were called Nephites.
+And thus ended the thirteenth year.*

+&nbsp;

+Huh.
+Must be some other kind of curse.

 And so, in an effort to drive critics away from the conclusion that this could be a 19th-century creation by one Joseph Smith, apologists will come up with numerous reasons for why "skin of blackness" *does not mean* "skin of blackness," because that would sound racist if we were to interpret the text at face value.
 After all, the Book of Mormon is [the most correct of any book](https://www.churchofjesuschrist.org/study/manual/teachings-joseph-smith/chapter-4?lang=eng&id=p19#p19) on earth, and it contains [[Bible#Plain and Precious things|plain and precious things]] that are meant to clear up any ambiguity in the Bible, so this ought to be pretty clear, a real cut & dry case to get sorted out.

 &nbsp;